 Have you done a final check for awkward/clumsy wording and spelling mistakes?

-This is another important one if you’re submitting to agents or publishers (although not so essential if you’re hiring a developmental, line or copyeditor).
+This is another important one if you’re submitting to agents or publishers.
 It can be helpful to print out your writing, as we often spot more mistakes on paper than we do on screen.
 Another useful tip would be to change the font, if you’re checking on screen.
 You can use Word’s Read Aloud function, too.

 With all these bases covered, you should be ready to submit your manuscript!
 And if you make a mistake, or realise you spelt your character’s name wrong on the fifth page, don’t despair.
 We’re all human, it happens to the best of us, and mistakes can always be corrected.

-And keep writing.
+Keep writing.
 The important thing is that you’re putting your work out there, and constantly improving.
-Good luck!